-Brie Larson has taken on a big role as the first woman to solo-lead a Marvel action movie, and she’s not getting into superhero shape the easy way.
+Brie Larson is the first woman to solo-lead a Marvel action movie.

 “GMA” went to Tone House, a New York City-based fitness studio where the trainers look like actual superheroes, to see what it takes to get in action star shape.